thitu/shared-build-plugin/README.md

 # Trusona Build Plugin

-A simple plugin to provide consistent versioning of dependencies across all Trusona's java and android projects.
+A gradle plugin to provide consistent versioning of dependencies across disparate java and android projects.

 ## Usage